 On August 27, 1990, tragedy struck again.
 Stevie Ray Vaughan had just performed at Alpine Valley in East Troy, along with Eric Clapton, his brother Jimmie Vaughan and others.
 Around 1 a.m., they boarded four helicopters bound for Chicago, despite the heavy fog.
 The helicopter carrying Vaughan and three members of Clapton’s entourage, remained at a lower altitude than the others, and crashed into the side of a 300-foot-high ski slope only 0.6 miles from takeoff.
 All on board were killed instantly.
 Nobody was aware of the crash until the helicopter failed to arrive at its destination the next morning.
 Just like that, another legend was gone.

 Tracy Harris – Madison, WI

-“Music plays a big part in my life, from listening to the Top 9 at 9 on the radio in high school to amassing an overwhelming collection of Spotify playlists and catching many a local live band.
-I got into this business partly because of music, so it seemed fitting to illustrate one of the tragic losses to soul.
+“Music has played a big part in my life, from listening to the Top 9 at 9 on the radio in high school to amassing an overwhelming collection of Spotify playlists and catching many a local live band.
+I got into this business partly because of music, so it seemed fitting to illustrate one of the most tragic losses to soul music.
 May he rest in peace.”